litexlang/golitex/README.md

 - **Expression Validation**: Expressions like `Socrates is mortal` are called `factual expression to be checked`.
 LiTeX checks their validation based on `known facts` .
 For example, we have already known `if x: human(x) {mortal(x)};` and `Socrates is human`, so `Socrates is mortal` is true .
 If an `factual expression to be checked` can not be checked by LiTeX interpreter, LiTeX prints out `unknown`.
 Notice `factual expression` can work both as requirement for another factual expression (e.g. `human(x)` is requirement for another fact `if x: human(x) { mortal(x)};` ) or as an `factual expression to be checked`.
 - **Proof**: in LiTeX, there are 2 ways of proving a result: `prove` or `prove_by_contradiction`.
 In the example, we prove `not human(god)` by using `prove_by_contradiction`.
 - **Expression Values**: After checking, there are 4 types of outcomes: `true`, `unknown`, `error`, `false`.

+### Comparison with Lean4

+1. Unlike Lean4, a variable(symbol) in LiTeX can has many properties instead of just one type.
+LiTeX separates concept declaration with variable declaration.
+   Concepts like "human", "mortal" are defined by def, variables like "Socrates" is declared by let.
+2. LiTeX has a declarative syntax which saves you from "naming a fact so that I can use that later to prove further results".
+   They do not need to "tell" my interpreter which facts are used to prove the fact.
+   That is why they do not need to give a name to every fact they got because the only reason why naming a fact is necessary in languages like lean4 is telling the interpreter which fact to use, and that is redundant in LiTeX because LiTeX automatically checks an expression.
+   For example: "theorem socrates_is_mortal",
+   "apply all_humans_are_mortal" are unnecessary.
+   Also, "#check" is unnecessary because any expression that does not start with a LiTeX keyword is by default "an expression to be checked".
+   In short, a simple expression "Socrates is mortal" in LiTeX has many
+   effects: 1.
+LiTeX searches facts base to check whether it's true based on tree search 2.
+If it's true, then this expression itself is stored as a new fact.
+3. Because LiTeX saves you from "naming a fact so that I can use that later to prove further results", LiTeX is much shorter and more concise than Lean4.

 For more illustrative examples, please visit the ./examples directory.